医学

 作者

-Recovery from chronic obstructive pulmonary disease (COPD) exacerbations is heterogeneous and has a profound impact on disease trajectories.
-Resolution of airway inflammation is an active process which may be driven by Specialized Pro-resolving Mediators (SPMs).
-To characterize the temporal change in SPMs in the sputum of COPD patients during COPD exacerbations, their association with exacerbation triggers and exacerbation recovery.
-Participants were recruited from the London COPD Exacerbation Cohort between 01/11/2016 and 01/04/2018.
-Participants were reviewed at baseline, exacerbation onset, 1 week, 2 weeks and 6 weeks during their exacerbation recovery.
-Sputum, nasopharyngeal swabs, phlebotomy, quality of life questionnaires and spirometry were performed at each visit.
-SPMs were measured in sputum by liquid chromatography tandem mass spectrometry.
+Rationale: Recovery from chronic obstructive pulmonary disease (COPD) exacerbations is heterogeneous and has a profound impact on disease trajectories.
+Resolution of airway inflammation is an active process that may be driven by specialized proresolving mediators (SPMs).
+Objectives: We sought to characterize the temporal change in SPMs in the sputum of patients with COPD during exacerbations, their association with exacerbation triggers, and exacerbation recovery.
+Methods: Participants were recruited from the London COPD Exacerbation Cohort between January 11, 2016, and April 30, 2018.
+Participants were reviewed at baseline, exacerbation onset, 1 week, 2 weeks, and 6 weeks during their exacerbation recovery.
+Sputum collection, nasopharyngeal swabs, phlebotomy, quality-of-life questionnaires, and spirometry were performed at each visit.
+SPMs were measured in sputum by liquid chromatography-tandem mass spectrometry.
 Respiratory viruses were measured by quantitative PCR and bacteria by microbiological culture.
-There were 68 exacerbations during the study period.
-Median time to symptomatic recovery was 21 days for viral exacerbations compared to 13 days in non-viral exacerbations (P<0.001).
-There was a significant increase in Resolvin D1 (RvD1) at exacerbation onset in bacterial exacerbations but not viral exacerbations.
+Measurements and Main Results: There were 68 exacerbations during the study period.
+Median time to symptomatic recovery was 21 days for viral exacerbations, compared with 13 days in nonviral exacerbations (P < 0.001).
+There was a significant increase in resolvin D1 (RvD1) at exacerbation onset in bacterial exacerbations but not in viral exacerbations.
 Lower levels of RvD1 were associated with prolonged respiratory symptoms during the 1-week and 2-week recovery time points.
 Exogenous RvD1 significantly reduced IL-6 and CXCL8 response to rhinovirus infection in COPD bronchial epithelial cells.
-There is a dynamic temporal change in airway SPMs during COPD exacerbations.
+Conclusions: There is a dynamic temporal change in airway SPMs during COPD exacerbations.
 Reduced levels of RvD1 were associated with prolonged respiratory symptoms.
 SPMs may be a potential therapeutic approach to promote exacerbation recovery.